Mutesz

 “I like the way he talks about how wind blows”

 The locative =a is used to make several kinds of adverbials.
-Sometimes this can be translated as "while" but it can have various meaning.
+Many of them used for telling time, they can be translated as "while" but can have various meanings.

 sag areszaa me ru narıgakı pasaas